datakortet/whoosh/docs/source/recipes.rst

         low = results.estimated_min_length()
         high = results.estimated_length()

-        print("Scored", found, "of between", low, "and", high, "documents")
+        print("Scored", found, "of between", low, "and", "high", "documents")

 Which terms matched in each hit?